 All instruction in independent schools is in Arabic.
 However, English will be taught in the English language.

 Working with our partner schools, we have identified Mathematics, Science and English as priority subjects.
 Therefore our fellows are recruited and trained to teach one of those subjects.
 The subject chosen for each fellow is based on criteria defined by the Ministry of Education and Higher Education to teach those subjects, and a Fellow’s individual skill set.

-Our current cohort is teaching 7th and 8th grade however our aim is to expand to more grades in the future.
+Our current cohorts are teaching 5th, 6th, 7th, and 8th grade, however, our aim is to expand to more grades in the future.

 Fellows will interact with their mentors often, either by correspondence or through training and support functions provided by their mentors, including classroom observations, guided reflections and target development opportunities.
 Partner schools will also provide school-based mentors to support Fellows at their individual schools, which may also conduct their own in-house observations and teacher training.

 Yes.
 The Summer Institute is an essential element of the Fellows’ preparation, before they embark on their teaching journey.
 It is also when Fellows establish a solid relationship with their peers and mentors that will continue throughout their placement to ensure they receive ongoing training and support.

 Fellows receive salaries based on their contract with the Ministry of Education and Higher Education.
 Seconded Fellows receive their salaries from their seconding organizations.

 What subject a Fellow teaches is based on matching the school’s needs with a Fellow’s skills and is subject to the Fellow meeting Teach For Qatar’s subject knowledge proficiency requirements.

 Fellows are placed based on vacancies defined by the Ministry of Education and Higher Education.
 Teach For Qatar cannot interfere in this process and cannot move a Fellow once they have been placed.